te-ma/SwiftLinkedList/README.md

 ### Manual

-Option 1: Clone the repository and drag the project to you worktree Option 2: Clone the repository and drag SwiftLinkedList to your worktree
+- Option 1: Clone the repository and drag the project to your worktree
+- Option 2: Clone the repository and drag SwiftLinkedList.swift into your worktree